 Generally, most commercial building stock is relatively old, with approximately 50% of buildings today having been constructed before 1980.
 As a result, these old buildings are expected to have low performing building envelopes with little or no insulation.

 High energy consumption of buildings is harmful in more ways than one.
-It contributes to environmental degradation, economic burdens, and social inequities.
+It contributes to environmental degradation, economic burdens, and social inequities such as:

 Environmental Consequences

-• Depletion of Natural Resources: Non-renewable energy sources such as coal, oil, and natural gas continue to be exhausted in order to power, heat, and cool buildings.
+- Depletion of Natural Resources: Non-renewable energy sources such as coal, oil, and natural gas continue to be exhausted in order to power, heat, and cool energy inefficient buildings.

-• Air and Water Pollution: The combustion of fossil fuels releases pollutants which contribute to smog, respiratory ailments, and poor air quality.
+- Air and Water Pollution: The combustion of fossil fuels used to heat and cool buildings releases pollutants which contribute to smog, respiratory ailments, and poor air quality.
 Additionally, inefficient energy systems can lead to improper waste disposal and water contamination.

 Economic Consequences